dhis2/training-docs/content/design_for_data_use/tg_DEGs.md

-# Trainer’s Guide to Organisation Unit Groups and Group Sets
+# Trainer’s Guide to Data Element Groups and Group Sets

 ## What is this guide?